Uan Muhuggiag

-Uan Muhuggiag is an archaeological site in Libya.
-It was occupied by pastoralists during the early- to mid-Holocene.
-The site is where the Tashwinat Mummy was found, which was dated to around 5600 BP.
-It now resides in the Assaraya Alhamra Museum in Tripoli.
+Uan Muhuggiag is an archaeological site in Libya that was occupied by pastoralists between the early Holocene and mid-Holocene; the Tashwinat mummy, which was found at Uan Muhuggiag, was dated to 5600 BP and presently resides in the Assaraya Alhamra Museum in Tripoli.

-Location
+Climate and geography

 Uan Muhuggiag is a rock shelter in southwestern Libya in what is now the Sahara Desert.
 It is located on the bank of the Wadi Teshuinat, sitting on a plateau in the Tadrart Acacus at almost 3000 feet above sea level.
 The site is approximately 1500 miles west of the Nile Valley.